zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/Multi-queue for NICs.md

 -   We recommend that you enable the irqbalance service so that the system can automatically adjust the allocation of the NIC interrupts on multiple CPU cores.
 Run the command: `systemctl start irqbalance` \(this feature is enabled by default in CentOS 7.2\).

--   If the network performance improvement is not as high as you have expected after the multi-queue feature is enabled, you can enable the RPS feature.
+-   If the network performance is not improved as expected after the multi-queue feature is enabled, you can enable the RPS feature.
 See the following Shell script.

     ```